formal-land/formal.land/docs/tools/rocq-of-ocaml/cookbook.md

 | Le : int -> depth
 | Gt : int -> depth.
 ```
-Then, using the configuration parameters [variant_constructors](options/configuration#variant_constructors) and [variant_types](options/configuration#variant_types), we instruct `coq-of-ocaml` to recognize that there is a type `depth` whenever it finds a constructor `` `Eq``, ..., or `` `Gt`` in the OCaml code.
+Then, using the configuration parameters [variant_constructors](options/configuration#variant_constructors) and [variant_types](options/configuration#variant_types), we instruct `rocq-of-ocaml` to recognize that there is a type `depth` whenever it finds a constructor `` `Eq``, ..., or `` `Gt`` in the OCaml code.

 ## Nested anonymous signatures
-There is support for nested anonymous signatures in `coq-of-ocaml`, but this often does not work well for various reasons.
+There is support for nested anonymous signatures in `rocq-of-ocaml`, but this often does not work well for various reasons.
 The key reason is that we translate signatures to records, which can only be flat.
 An example of a nested anonymous signature is the following:
 ```ocaml
 module type TitleWithId = sig
   val title : string